-National Priority areas: The Commonwealth government from time to time determines National Priority areas for which it offers additional assistance, either through offering additional places, increasing Commonwealth contributions, and/or capping or reducing the maximum student contribution amounts for a Commonwealth-supported place.
+National Priority areas: The Australian Government from time to time determines National Priority areas for which it offers additional assistance, either through offering additional places, increasing Commonwealth contributions, and/or capping or reducing the maximum student contribution amounts for a Commonwealth-supported place.

-Non-award course means study leading to an award of this University, other than an accredited higher education award (eg a Certificate or Advanced Certificate).
+Non-award course means study leading to an award of this University, other than an accredited higher education award, for example, a Certificate or Advanced Certificate.

 Non-standard study period means a period of study outside the formal Semester 1 and Semester 2 study periods; it includes the Spring, Summer, Autumn and Winter Terms.